-- Hormones – the elasticity of the skin is reduced with loss of testosterone levels with age and this could lead to wrinkles.
+- Hormones – the skin’s elasticity is reduced with the loss of testosterone levels with age, which could lead to wrinkles.

-- Skin Color – melanin – the main skin coloring pigment helps to protect the skin against the harmful rays of sunlight which increase amount and level of wrinkles.
-Darker skin gets less wrinkles.
+- Skin Color – melanin – the primary skin coloring pigment, helps to protect the skin against the harmful rays of sunlight which increase the amount and level of wrinkles.
+Darker skin gets fewer wrinkles.

 - Weight Fluctuations – loss of the subcutaneous fat makes wrinkles look more noticeable.

-- Gravity – frown lines, those between the eyebrows, and crow’s feet, the lines that radiate from the corners of the eyes, develop early because of week muscles in that area.
+- Gravity – frown lines between the eyebrows and crow’s feet, the lines that radiate from the corners of the eyes, develop early because of weak muscles in that area.

 - Genes – most of the wrinkles are inherited.

-- Smoking – there are research providing evidence that smoking damages the skin and causes increased facial aging.
+- Smoking – research shows that smoking damages the skin and causes increased facial aging.

 Not only wrinkles are characteristic signs of aging: